Trump renews attacks on protesting NFL players, says 'be cool'

 League owners last month suspended a policy they had sought to put in place this season that would have required players to stand for the anthem, after the player’s union objected.

-Representatives for the NFL, the NFL Players Association and the Players Coalition did not immediately respond to requests for comment.
+Representatives for the NFL and the Players Coalition did not immediately respond to requests for comment.
+The NFL Players Association declined to comment.

 Former NFL player Colin Kaepernick, who started the protests in 2016, praised Miami Dolphins players Stills and Wilson for kneeling on Thursday to “protest systemic oppression.”